-Just like a car, your air conditioner needs regular maintenance to perform effectively and efficiently.
-Neglecting your system can lead to unexpected, costly air conditioning repairs, higher energy bills – and an uncomfortable home.
+Have you ever considered that boxy air conditioning condenser in your backyard?
+It’s easy to overlook that fact that your air conditioner needs regular maintenance to perform effectively and efficiently.
+Neglecting your system can lead to unexpected, costly air conditioning repairs, higher energy bills – and an uncomfortably warm home.

 We recommend a full seasonal tune-up before you turn on the AC for summer, but here’s some tips you can do yourself to get a jump on air conditioning season.

 Dirty or dust-laden filters restrict air flow and cause your system to work harder than necessary.
 The result can be higher electric bills, poor cooling, frozen evaporator coils, and dirty ductwork.

 It’s a good idea to replace disposable HVAC filters at least every 6 months, and more often if you live in an area that’s prone to dust, pollen or wind.
 Be sure to replace with the correct size and type, which is usually printed on the paper frame of the old filter.
 If you have a permanent or washable filter, be sure to follow the manufacturer’s guide for cleaning to avoid damaging the filter material.

 Most condensers are installed in the ‘utility’ area of your yard, and overlooked when it comes to general yard clean up.
 Inspect the area around the condenser and remove any leaves, twigs, grass clippings, or debris.
 For your AC to perform optimally it needs a good cleaning at least once a year, to include a washdown to remove dirt and debris around the fins.
 If you’re not sure how best to clean the condenser, get help from a professional.